jpasqua/TeslaClient/README.md

 			src
 	ThirdParty				-- A repository for third party library dependencies apache
-			commons-codec-1.8
+			commons-codec-1.9
-			commons-lang3-3.1
+			commons-lang3-3.3
 			commons-logging-1.1.3
 		geocoder
 		google-gson-2.2.4
 		resty

-The Tesla/Tesla directory corrsponds to this github project (TeslaClient.git).
+The Tesla/TeslaClient directory corresponds to this github project (TeslaClient.git).

 The following commands will create and populate the hierarchy.
 It assumes that: